sharontherese/latin-mass-funeral/content/wedding-mass/index.md

 Psalm 127:4-6 (RSV-CE 128)

-Ecce, sit benedicetur omnis homo, qui timet Dominum.
+Ecce, sic benedicetur omnis homo, qui timet Dominum.
 V. Benedicat tibi Dominus ex Sion: et videas bona Jerusalem omnibus diebus vitae tuae.
 V. Et videas filios filiorum tuorum: pax super Israel.

 Behold thus shall the man be blessed that feareth the Lord.
 May the Lord bless thee out of Sion; and mayest thou see the good things of Jerusalem all the days of thy life.
 And mayest thou see thy children's children: peace upon Israel.